HellsCrimson/duckypad-profiles/Rider/README.md

-This is for Windows, a Mac Os version should come soon. <br>
+This is for Windows and Mac OS. <br>
+For the Mac OS profile you need to bind the key for the code cleanup. <br>
 There is still 3 shortcuts free for your own use.